Turkish Airlines Flight 1951: Investigation

 The data from the flight recorder also showed that the same altimeter problem had happened twice during the previous eight landings, but that on both occasions, the crew had taken the correct action by disengaging the autothrottle and manually increasing the thrust.
-Investigations are under way to determine why more action had not been taken after the altimeter problem was detected.
+Investigations were instigated to determine why more action had not been taken after the altimeter problem was detected.
 In response to the preliminary conclusions, Boeing issued a bulletin, Multi-Operator Message (MOM) 09-0063-01B, to remind pilots of all 737 series and Boeing Business Jet (BBJ) aircraft of the importance of monitoring airspeed and altitude (the "primary flight instruments"), advising against the use of autopilot or autothrottle while landing in cases of radio altimeter discrepancies.
 Following the release of the preliminary report, Dutch and international press concluded that pilot inattention caused the accident, though several Turkish news publications still emphasized other possible causes.

-On 9 March 2009, the recovery of the wreckage started.
+On 9 March 2009, recovery of the wreckage started.
 All parts of the plane were moved to an East Schiphol hangar for reconstruction.

 It was reported that the first officer survived the crash itself, but that rescuers were unable to reach him via the cockpit door, owing to security measures introduced in the wake of the September 11, 2001 attacks.
 The rescuers eventually cut their way into the cockpit through the roof, by which time the first officer had died.

 The final report was released on 6 May 2010.
 The DSB stated that the approach was not stabilized; hence, the crew ought to have initiated a go-around.
-The autopilot followed the glide slope, while the autothrottle reduced thrust to idle, owing to a faulty radio altimeter showing an incorrect height.
+The autopilot followed the glide slope, while the autothrottle reduced thrust to idle, owing to a faulty radio altimeter showing an incorrect altitude.
 This caused the airspeed to drop and the pitch attitude to increase; all this went unnoticed by the crew until the stick-shaker activated.
-Prior to this, air traffic control caused the crew to intercept the glide slope from above; this obscured the erroneous autothrottle mode and increased the crew's workload.
+Prior to this, air traffic control advised the crew to intercept the glide slope from above; this obscured the erroneous autothrottle mode and increased the crew's workload.
 The subsequent approach to stall recovery procedure was not executed properly, causing the aircraft to stall and crash.
 Turkish Airlines disputed the crash inquiry findings on stall recovery.

 Passengers

-Nine fatalities and a total of 120 injuries occurred, with 11 of them serious.
-Five of the deceased were Turkish citizens, including the captain, the first officer, a line -training pilot, and one member of the cabin crew.
-Four were Americans, of whom three have been identified as Boeing employees stationed in Ankara and working on an Airborne Early Warning and Control program for the Turkish military.
+Nine fatalities and a total of 125 injuries occurred, with 11 of them serious.
+Five of the deceased were Turkish citizens, including the captain, the first officer, a line-training pilot, and one member of the cabin crew.
+Four were Americans, of whom three were identified as Boeing employees stationed in Ankara and working on an Airborne Early Warning and Control program for the Turkish military.
+One passenger was uninjured.

-The plane carried 53 passengers from the Netherlands, 51 from Turkey, seven from the United States, three from the United Kingdom, one each from Germany, Bulgaria, Italy, and Taiwan.
+The plane carried 53 passengers from the Netherlands, 51 from Turkey, seven from the United States, three from the United Kingdom and one each from Germany, Bulgaria, Italy, and Taiwan.